hexian000/tlswrapper/README.md

 Wrap your TCP-based service with multiplexing mTLS tunnels.

-If you are also interested in building a reverse proxy cluster and accessing any service published by any peer, see [gated](https://github.com/hexian000/gated).
+If you are also interested in building a reverse proxy cluster and/or accessing any service published by any peer, see also [gated](https://github.com/hexian000/gated).

 ```
        Trusted      |     Untrusted    |     Trusted